sravan-s/lazy-polymer/README.md

 ##### Solution
   - Divide project into modules
   - `elements.html` reffers all common elements
-  - Create entry elemets for submodules and put them alongside commmon elements eg: `my-list-entry.html`
-  - Make use of `aerotwist's lazyLoadPolymerAndElements()` function
-  - Load entry elements in routes
   - Write gulp tasks to vulcanize each module induvidually
+  - Load submodule elements in app-router routes

 ##### To Do:
   - Check if works with sub routes